open-telemetry/opentelemetry-specification/terminology.md

 backend, rely on the backend to perform validation, and pass back any errors from the backend.

-OpenTelemetry defines the naming convension for metric names as well as a well-known metric names in [Semantic Conventions](semantic-conventions.md) document.
+OpenTelemetry defines the naming convention for metric names as well as a well-known metric names in [Semantic Conventions](semantic-conventions.md) document.